processing/p5.js/developer_docs/unit_testing.md

 ## Setup and Helpers

-These are currently only available to the browser tests (where most of our tests run).
+These are currently only available to the browser tests (where most of our tests run):

-- `test/js/mocha_setup.js`
+- `test/js/mocha_setup.js` configures a few options for mocha
 - `test/js/chai_helpers.js` sets up chai and adds a couple helpful functions to `chai.assert`
 - `test/js/p5_helpers.js` adds a couple helpers for testing p5 sketches